Impact of ground-state properties and collective excitations on the Skyrme ansatz: a Bayesian study: Theory

-There are two other useful parameters of the EoS, namely vi) the isoscalar $m^*_0$ and vii) isovector $m^*_1$ effective masses, ($m^*_t$), which amounts to a redefinition of the kinetic energy terms in the EoS, due to potential energy terms that scale as the kinetic energy density $\tau$, namely as $\rho^{2/3}$~\cite{Li2018}.
+There are two other useful parameters of the EoS, namely vii) the isoscalar $m^*_0$ and viii) isovector $m^*_1$ effective masses, ($m^*_t$), which amount to a redefinition of the kinetic energy terms in the EoS, due to potential energy terms that scale as the kinetic energy density $\tau$, namely as $\rho^{2/3}$~\cite{Li2018}.
 It has been found that the Isoscalar Giant Quadrupole Resonance energy is very sensitive to $m_0^*$ \cite{Blaizot1980}, while the energy-weighted sum rule of the Isovector Giant Dipole Resonance (or, more precisely, its enhancement with respect to the classical Thomas-Reiche-Kuhn value) is sensitive to $m_1^*$ \cite{Chabanat1998}.

-To get the nuclear EoS from the Skyrme EDF, one just sets to zero the spin-orbit density ${\bm J}_t(r)$ as well as any derivative term of the EDF (uniform system) and the Coulomb contribution (by construction) in Eq.~(\ref{eq:edf}).
-By dividing it by the total density $\rho$ one obtains the energy per particle,

-where we have also introduced the second-order parameter $K_{sym}$ that, however, will not be discussed in what follows.